microsoft/mu_devops/ReadMe.rst

   and `Steps/PrGate.yml` use the same parameter name with the same outcome.

 - **Steps/UploadCodeCoverage.yml** - This is the template to directly upload code coverage data.
-Set `upload_target` to 'ado' or 'codecov' to upload.
-The `report_dir` is parameter used to specify the directory to recursivly look for
+Set `upload_target` to 'ado' or 'codecov' to upload. `report_dir` is parameter used to specify the directory to recursivly look for
   \*coverage.xml files to upload

 Conventions